palosaari/fablab/docs/assignments/week02.md

 ### MkDocs
 First I thought I will maintain static HTML pages by hand.
 After I looked some videos, recommended MkDocs starts feeling more handy so I decided to give it a try.
 Also there was Material theme based existing template for the course.
 Installation was pretty straightforward from the package manager: *sudo dnf install mkdocs-material*.
 It will install both theme and documentation tool as a dependency.
 After that I manually copied course template files to my local working Git tree and tested it with command *mkdocs serve*.
 Worked, pretty simple.

+There was some challenges releasing that documentation on GitHub Pages.
+MkDocs documentation needs to be build in order to get site that can be released on GitHub Pages.
+It didn't feel very comfortable to commit machine build documentation to my working Git branch as it pollutes branch unintentionally without a reason.
+Fortunately there was a command *mkdocs gh-deploy* which makes new branch for documentation and publish it automatically.

 ### Graph-Easy
 Makes those simple diagrams used.